Coeur De Neufchâtel - Heart Shaped Cheese

-Similar to Camembert in taste and texture but richer, coarser and heart-shaped, this is the oldest cheese of Normandie
+Similar to Camembert in taste and texture but richer and coarser.
+This heart-shaped cheese is the oldest cheese of Normandie.

 - FlavourRich and earthy

 - Weight200 g

 Store & Serve